hfboyce/tableau_course/_sources/lessons/tableau1.md

 Tableau is a visualization software used in businesses to create static and dynamic plots that can easily be shared within and across organizations.

-This software is used my many different occupations such as:
+This software is used by many different occupations such as:

 - Business Analysts
 - Data Visualization Analysts